 Passion for Creating

-Katie’s been making art ever since she was a little girl.
+Katie has been making art ever since she was a little girl.

-She used her micron pens to draw very thin, delicate lines that prepared her to one day sketch the intricate details of bird’s nests.
+She used her micron pens to draw very thin, delicate lines that prepared her to one day sketch the intricate details of a bird’s nests.

 Katie has an incredible passion for creating art using all natural materials she harvests and prepares from the beautiful landscape around her home.

 “I love the variety of materials birds choose to make a nest,” she says

 “And how the materials speak to the landscape so you can identify the bird that made that particular nest.”